sindre0830/AlphaHex/README.md

 - Add game state visualization (S)
     - Used to verify the final game state
 - Find out what we actually need for the project (S, T)
-- Move parameters to JSON file and load them on startup (T)

 #### Variables
 I_s = Save interval